drvinceknight/cfm/nbs/chapters/01-using-notebooks/main.md

 #### Why can I not double click on a Jupyter notebook file

 When you double click on a file and your computer opens it in an application that is because a default is set for the particular file extension.
-For example double clicking on `main.docx` will automatically open up the document in a word processor (like Microsoft word).
+For example double clicking on `main.docx` will automatically open up the document using a word processor (like Microsoft word).
 This is because the file has the extension `.docx` and your operating system has set that anything with that extension will be opened in that particular application.
 You could of course also open the application and navigate to the file and open it directly.

 With Jupyter notebooks no default is set by the operating system as the application that opens it is in fact a local web server in your browser.
 As such you do not have a choice and need to open it in the Jupyter interface.